MarcoStb1993/robot_statemachine/statemachine/README.md

 ### Plugins

-The statemachine package requires three different plugin states, one for exploration to calculate the next goal, one for navigation and one for mapping.
+The RSM package requires three different plugin states, one for exploration to calculate the next goal, one for navigation and one for mapping.
 The first is called when exploration is started or a previous exploration target was mapped successfully and  should interface an exploration package like [explore lite](http://wiki.ros.org/explore_lite) which finds unexplored regions in the map and extract a next goal from it.
-The second should interface a package for navigation like the [ROS navigation stack](http://wiki.ros.org/navigation) and update the statemachine according to the navigation's progress.
+The second should interface a package for navigation like the [ROS navigation stack](http://wiki.ros.org/navigation) and update the RSM according to the navigation's progress.
 The last is called when an exploration goal is reached and can include movements for better map acquisition or similar behaviors.

 Also, up to ten plugins states can be included for the waypoint following routines that are executed upon reaching a waypoint.
-They are not necessary for the statemachine like the plugins mentioned above.
+They are not necessary for the RSM like the plugins mentioned above.
 These routines can be implemented to enable arbitrary behavior when reaching a certain waypoint, for example inspecting gauge valves with a camera.

 More plugins can be added if additional states during exploration or waypoint following are desired.
-These can only be called from other implemented plugin states as the basic statemachine only includes transitions to the plugins described above.
+These can only be called from other implemented plugin states as the basic RSM only includes transitions to the plugins described above.
 For example, if you have a robot able to climb stairs and you detect stairs during navigation, you can then call another plugin for stair-climbing and afterwards transition back to normal navigation.

 ## Tutorials

-The following section displays some examples and tutorials on how to use the statemachine, starting with the required setup to use the statemachine.
-Afterwards, running and launching the statemachine on its own and in a simulation environment is presented.
+The following section displays some examples and tutorials on how to use the RSM, starting with the required setup to use the RSM.
+Afterwards, running and launching the RSM on its own and in a simulation environment is presented.
 The provided GUI and it's controls are shown and a tutorial on writing and including your own plugin state is presented last.

-### Set up a robot for use with statemachine
+### Set up a robot for use with RSM

-Setting up a robot for the basic statemachine usage is fairly straightforward since it only requires setting up a robot motor controller interface that subscribes to command velocity messages of type [geometry_msgs/Twist](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) and generates actual motor commands from them.
+Setting up a robot for the basic RSM usage is fairly straightforward since it only requires setting up a robot motor controller interface that subscribes to command velocity messages of type [geometry_msgs/Twist](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) and generates actual motor commands from them.

 A service provider to tell the **Boot State** that the boot is finished is also required.
 This should ideally check if all necessary systems on your robot are up and running.
-The service provider needs to offer a service of type [std_srvs/SetBool](http://docs.ros.org/api/std_srvs/html/srv/SetBool.html) under the name "statemachine/bootUpFinished".
+The service provider needs to offer a service of type [std_srvs/SetBool](http://docs.ros.org/api/std_srvs/html/srv/SetBool.html) under the name "rsm/bootUpFinished".
 The following code snippet shows a rudimentary sample implementation in a node:

 ```cpp
 #include "ros/ros.h"